 Koreans also cook bulgogi in its own juice in a pan over the stove top for softer meat and some delicious sauce.
 Use all the marinade if you want more sauce at the end.

-As I mentioned earlier, this is how I grew up eating this dish, which has revived and become very popular.
-It’s also known as yetnal bulgogi (옛날불고기), meaning old-fashioned or old-school.
+As I mentioned earlier, this is how I grew up eating this dish.
 The marinated meat is cooked on a special dome shaped pan with holes and a flat bottom that holds water or broth.
 The dome shape allows the drippings to flow down to the water or broth, which thickens as the meat cooks.

 Starch noodles and/or vegetables such as mushrooms are delicious cooked in the slightly sweet and savory sauce.
 Try mixing the sauce with your rice.
 Incredibly tasty!